Hugh Christie Curriculum

 PHSE (Personal, Health and Social Education) at Hugh Christie is delivered as part of the curriculum.

 - Drug education including alcohol and tobacco

 - Healthy eating

-* Parents have the right to withdraw their children from Sex and Relationship education, please contact Mr. Bargery (ext.226) at the College should you wish to discuss this.
+* Parents have the right to withdraw their children from Sex and Relationship education, please contact Mr. Bargery at the School should you wish to discuss this.